ShidWit/BattleShipBuilder/README.md

   - Expand ship components to include a variety of weapons, engines, and defensive systems.
   - Implement a power management system for more strategic ship designs.

-### Contributing

-We encourage contributions from the community.
-Feel free to fork the repository, make your changes, and submit a pull request.
-Refer to our [Contribution Guidelines](CONTRIBUTING.md) for details.

 ### Getting Started

 1. Clone the repository: